 Two butchers were identified within the survey area.
-One reported to source some lamb and beef 2 farms and also potatoes and carrots from within the 5 km survey area.
-The other butcher sources all their meat products from the abattoir in Paisley.
+One based in West Kilbride is reported to source some lamb and beef 2 farms and also potatoes and carrots from within the 5 km survey area.
+A butcher based on the Isle of Cumbrae sources all their meat products from the abattoir in Paisley.